 With over 8,000 full time students Trent is now a medium sized university with 50 years of loyal alumni.
 Trent has become a leading institution for Canadian studies, environment, indigenous studies and even has a nursing programme.
 Trent has changed with the times but retains the values and vision of its founding president Tom Symons pictured below then and now:

 Trent has big plans for the coming year with 50th Anniversary celebrations and hopes to involve many people in reunions and commemorative events.
-For specific information visit the university website: Trentu.ca
+There is an Alumni Reunion Weekend in early August featuring a Blue Rodeo concert and many other activities.
+On October 17 there will be a Gala Dinner and a Parade on October 18th.
+For other events and more specific information visit the university website: Trentu.ca

 Canadian novelist Robertson Davies was born in Thamesville Ontario, between Chatham and London, on August 28, 1913 and is remembered with great affection in Peterborough Ontario. where he was a very important member of the community.
 In Peterborough, Robertson Davies is best remembered as editor and publisher of the Peterborough Examiner Newspaper from 1942 to 1955.
 Some of Robertson Davies best literary work was written while he was in Peterborough.
 Award winning writings done while in Peterborough included;